Aminamim/Faulty_transactions_detection_using_ML.NET/README.md

-This project implements a fraud detection system using ML.NET.
+This project implements a fault detection system using ML.NET.
 It analyzes business transactions (eg: sales, purchases) to identify potentially fraudulent activities or faulty transactions.
 The model is trained on structured transaction data and leverages machine learning algorithms for anomaly detection.

 🛠 Tech Stack
   - .NET 8